Governor Snyder’s first bill signings show commitment to agriculture, environment

 - The director of the Department of Agriculture can revoke a farm’s MAEAP verification for reasons such as gross negligence or failure to comply with program standards.

 MAEAP has an impressive record of success.
-The program is responsible for reducing the amount of phosphorus from entering waterways by 260,000 pounds, preventing 7.5 tons of algae growth.
+The program is responsible for reducing the amount of phosphorus from entering waterways by 260,000 pounds.
+This amount of phosphorus could support as much as 65,000 tons of algae growth.
 It further enhanced water quality by encouraging the installation of approximately 4,300 acres of filter strips and the stabilization of about 1,000 gullies.

 State Sen. Joe Hune, R-Hamburg Township, sponsored SB 122 and state Rep. Kevin Daley, R-Attica, sponsored HB 4212.
 The legislators participated in the announcement along with the Michigan Farm Bureau.